aws-controllers-k8s/community/docs/content/docs/user-docs/install.md

 tar xvf $CHART_EXPORT_PATH/$CHART_PACKAGE -C $CHART_EXPORT_PATH
 ```

-{{% hint type="info" title="s3-controller version" %}}
+{{% hint type="info" title="Specify a release version" %}}
-Above commands will download the latest version of `s3-controller`.
+The commands above download the latest version of the S3 controller.
 To select a
-different version, change `RELEASE_VERSION` variable and execute the commands again.
+different version, change the `RELEASE_VERSION` variable and execute the commands again.
 {{% /hint %}}

 Once the Helm chart is downloaded and exported, you can install a particular ACK service controller using the `helm install` command: